-Sport & Recreation: Stone's Sporting Future:
+18. Sport & Recreation: Stone's Sporting Future:

-Stone residents of all ages are able to enjoy a variety of ways of keeping 'physically active'.
+- 18.1 Stone residents of all ages are able to enjoy a variety of ways of keeping 'physically active'.
 These range from active play in dedicated play areas for young children to more traditional activities such as all the popular racket sports, through to studio fitness/mobility/dance classes for the young persons and adult population.
 For those who enjoy water sports there is a swimming pool situated at Alleyne's Sports Centre, and at the renowned canoe club on the river Trent, it is possible to train alongside International and Olympic canoeists.
 The area is also particularly strong in club cricket.
-Stone Hockey Club, Stone Dominoes Football Club play at nearby pitches situated outside the town boundary.

-At a gentler pace, Stone has many suitable areas and dedicated footpaths for walking, and allotments are available on five sites for those who wish to enjoy the outdoors whilst producing their own food

-Senior residents have provision supported by U3A, for example, croquet and bowls is available at Stone SP Cricket Club.

-The 'having fun in the outdoors' community spirit within the town is promoted by its various festival activities which include a raft race, dog derby, duck race and running event.
+Stone Hockey Club, Stone Dominoes Football Club play at nearby pitches situated outside the town boundary. - 18.2 At a gentler pace, Stone has many suitable areas and dedicated footpaths for walking, and allotments are available on five sites for those who wish to enjoy the outdoors whilst producing their own food - 18.3 Senior residents have provision supported by U3A, for example, croquet and bowls is available at Stone SP Cricket Club. - 18.4 The 'having fun in the outdoors' community spirit within the town is promoted by its various festival activities which include a raft race, dog derby, duck race and running event.

 These competitions are enjoyed immensely by participants and spectators alike.
-Moreover, Stone residents embrace national sporting events, evidenced by the large turnout to watch the Tour of Britain Cycle Race passing through the town.

-The Trent floodplain containing local meadows and the town's main riverside park, makes a vital contribution to the well-being of Stone's population.
+Moreover, Stone residents embrace national sporting events, evidenced by the large turnout to watch the Tour of Britain Cycle Race passing through the town. - 18.5 The Trent floodplain containing local meadows and the town's main riverside park, makes a vital contribution to the well-being of Stone's population.
 Footpaths for walkers and routes for cycles cross these areas.
 These spaces are complemented by the Edwardian 'Stonefield Park' and the recreational space on Tilling Drive.
 In close proximity to the flood plain are other natural and semi natural green spaces which include, 'Walton Common' and the ancient meadow of the 'Common Plot'.
 As previously highlighted, just outside the Neighbourhood Plan area is the 'Downs Banks' (National Trust), and Aston Marina (a popular local leisure & recreational centre).
-The lower section of the Moddershall Valley Conservation Area lies within the Neighbourhood Plan boundary and has a public footpath, (Stone Town 7), linking into the town via the Coppice Gardens housing development.

-Most of Stone's more traditional sports capacity is located at Alleyne's Sports Centre, Westbridge Park Fitness Centre and Stone Lawn Tennis & Squash Club.
+The lower section of the Moddershall Valley Conservation Area lies within the Neighbourhood Plan boundary and has a public footpath, (Stone Town 7), linking into the town via the Coppice Gardens housing development. - 18.6 Most of Stone's more traditional sports capacity is located at Alleyne's Sports Centre, Westbridge Park Fitness Centre and Stone Lawn Tennis & Squash Club.
 Two local cricket teams have their own facilities and one has hosted Minor Counties cricket in the past.
 Additional unmet demand is also taken up by small dedicated facilities in the private sector particularly in the areas of fitness and swimming whilst school halls provide additional capacity for fitness and dance classes.

-It will be the aim of the Neighbourhood Plan to work with approved interested parties which promote the five key outcomes of the Government's new sporting strategy 'Sporting Future Accessibility'; physical well-being, mental well-being, individual development, social and community development, and economic development.

-Tourism:
+19. Tourism: